Premier League relegation battle: Latest table, remaining games, analysis

 Norwich City and Watford look to be fighting an uphill battle, but they’ve shown they can spring surprises.
 As for Burnley, they will always battle until the very end and this is not their first rodeo as Sean Dyche embraces the challenge.

 Everton and Leeds United are both in serious trouble entering the final few months of the season as neither side would have expected to be in a relegation scrap.
-While Brentford and Newcastle look to have found form at the right time, as the latter looked doomed just a few weeks ago but have won five of their last six to push themselves up the table.
+While Brentford and Newcastle look to have found form at the right time, as the latter looked doomed just a few weeks ago but went on an incredible run to push themselves up the table.

 Below we focus on the standings, fixtures and analyze the survival hopes for the teams in the Premier League relegation scrap, and we will update this article each week between now and the end of the season.